Does your baby just seem to scream all the time, or at a specific time each day, for no apparent reason?

 Seeing your baby crying inconsolably can be extremely stressful and distressing to any new parent.
 You can start to question if you are doing something wrong, letting your baby down, or if you are just a bad parent.
 Just remember that within a few short weeks, or a month or two, your first major hurdle of parenthood will be a distant memory, and that Colic is not as a result of bad parenting.

 Colic is indiscriminate and can affect your first, second, and/or third child.
-Colic occurs in both breast and formula fed babies.
+It can occur in both breast and formula fed babies.
 Colic does however seem to occur twice as often in babies whose mothers smoked during pregnancy.